bjohnson66/family_safe_domain_blacklist/README.md

 This repository is shared in the spirit of community and open-source collaboration.
 Users are advised to be aware of and comply with the terms of service of the services they interact with, including but not limited to Pi-Hole, GitHub, and the relevant content providers.

+# Credits and Notes

+A significant portion of the domain list in this repository was sourced from [Bon-Appetit/porn-domains](https://github.com/Bon-Appetit/porn-domains).
+We extend our gratitude to the contributors of that repository for their efforts.

+I combined their list with several others, as well as adding a significant number of domains myself.
+I will note that it is possible that their list is better maintained than my own and pretty much sticks to just adult content where I have expanded to adult "dating" and "stores".

 # Readme is a work in progress.